kubernetes/website/content/en/docs/setup/independent/high-availability.md

 ### Configure SSH

-SSH will be required if you want to control all node from a single machine.
+SSH is required if you want to control all nodes from a single machine.

 1. Enable ssh-agent on your main device that has access to all other nodes in the system: